AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 punishment of sin.
 Thus false charity betrayed him into heresy."[^290]

 This is a sad reversal of cause and effect.
-Why not say that the sublime fact of God\'s goodness resulting in universal salvation, created in Origen\'s heart that generous charity and divine sweetness that caused him to look with pity rather than with anger on human error, in imitation of the God he worshiped?
+Why not say that the sublime fact of God's goodness resulting in universal salvation, created in Origen's heart that generous charity and divine sweetness that caused him to look with pity rather than with anger on human error, in imitation of the God he worshiped?